 At Tết, every house is usually decorated by peach blossoms – but I understand this blossom is only in the northern part of Vietnam

-Due to Tết a lot of things that I wanted to do were closed, a few were opened.
+Due to Tết a lot of things that I wanted to do were closed.

 My travel tip is this: if you want to experience the Lunar New Year come for Tết.